autonubil/codex/docs/uri.md

 **Data Type** | `string`
 **Semantic** | `default`
 **Reference** | [Scheme](https://tools.ietf.org/html/rfc3986#section-3.1)
 **Description** | Each URI begins with a scheme name that refers to a specification for assigning identifiers within that scheme.
 As such, the URI syntax is a federated and extensible naming system wherein each scheme's specification may further restrict the syntax and semantics of identifiers using that scheme.
-Exmaples are `http` and `https`.
+Examples are `http` and `https`.

 ### `uri.authority`